vemonet/nanopub-js/docs/install.md

 ## 🌐 Import from CDN

 npm CDNs like [unpkg.com](https://unpkg.com) or [jsdelivr.com](https://www.jsdelivr.com) can directly serve files that have been published to npm.
-This works great for standard JavaScript modules that the browser can load natively.
+This works great for standard JavaScript modules that the browser can load natively, or minified bundles.

 For this element to work from unpkg.com specifically, you need to include the `?module` query parameter, which tells unpkg.com to rewrite "bare" module specifiers to full URLs.